AI assistant — not human

 Metric: Runbook accuracy score

-Retention policies are the first line of defense before backup.
-They determine how long Microsoft preserves deleted and modified content natively.
-Properly configured retention policies prevent many common data loss scenarios — but they are not a substitute for backup.
+Retention policies serve as the first line of defense before backup.
+They define how long Microsoft keeps deleted and modified content.
+When set up correctly, retention policies can help prevent many common data loss problems.
+However, they should not take the place of backup solutions.

 Scope: All mailboxes including shared and room mailboxes